pmelsted/bifrost/README.md

 ### With colors (pre-alpha)

+As a pre-alpha version, the API might be changing in the future and it might still contain some bugs.

 ```
 #include <bifrost/ColoredCDBG.hpp>
 ```

-02-02-2018: No documentation available yet.
-As a pre-alpha version, the API might be changing in the future and it might still contain some bugs.

 ## FAQ